tianskylan/sky-land/_pages/index.md

 permalink: /
 ---

-# Welcome! 🌱
+# Welcome!✨

-Just getting started to build out my digital land.
+Hey there!
+I'm Sky Lan.
+This tiny piece of land is my "digital garden".

+I will be adding posts and notes here, to learn with my garage door open.

+My writing will be in English or 中文，whichever felt natural at the moment.

-# Posts
+# Posts🧐

-My first post is, of course, on the importance of note taking.
-It's written in Chinese: [[在笔记中学会思考]].
+My first post is, of course, on the importance of note taking: [[在笔记中学会思考]].

-# Notes
+# Notes✏️
 I prefer [[Morning options instead of morning routine]].

 <style>